Renewable energy generation in Scotland reached record levels in 2018, providing the equivalent of 75 per cent of gross electricity consumption.

 And by 2030 we will aim for the equivalent of 50 per cent of the energy for Scotland’s heat, transport and electricity consumption to be supplied from renewable sources.

-To encourage innovation in the offshore wind sector, particularly to reduce costs, £2 million of Scottish Government funding was announced in June 2018.
+To encourage innovation in the offshore wind sector, particularly to reduce costs, £2 million of Scottish Government funding was announced last year.

 Scotland is already home to the world’s first large-scale tidal energy farm, a project that has been backed with £23 million Scottish Government funding.